Pink-Crab/Perique-Route/README.md

 $ composer install pinkcrab/perique-route
 ```

-You will need to include the Registartion_Middleware to the App at boot.
+You will need to include the Registration_Middleware to the App at boot.
 We have provided a static method that will handle the dependency injection.

 ```php
 // @file: plugin.php

 $app_factory->registration_middleware( PinkCrab\Route\Utils::middleware_provider() );
 ```
-One you have the Route Middleware added to the registartion process, all classes which extend `Route_Controller` will now be processed and all routes defined will be registered.
+One you have the Route Middleware added to the registration process, all classes which extend `Route_Controller` will now be processed and all routes defined will be registered.

 To create a route controller, just extend `Route_Controller` and return an array of all routes and groups.
 The controllers are constructed with the DI Container, so all dependencies can be passed.